Sarah Endacott's indexing services

 Everybody has used an index at some stage.
 We all know what entries are useful, and get annoyed when the entry we want isn’t there.

-That’s why edit or die indexing services manually controls the index entries – so your readers will be able to find what
+That’s why Sarah Endacott's indexing services manually controls the index entries – so your readers will be able to find what

 they’re looking for.
-I put myself in the position of the reader/user and imagine what they are looking for.
-With the aid of specialised indexing software, I vet the entries to
+The indexer puts themselves in the position of the reader/user and imagine what they are looking for.
+With the aid of specialised indexing software, the

 when is the index prepared